Introduction

 Fig. 2.
 Muqarnas blocks families

-The blocks used in a composition are related to each other geometrically.
-In regular compositions, the angle of increased by one in each sucessive block.
-For example, the 45 degrees family of muqarnas blocks has three block with 45, 90, and 134 degrees as shown in this figure.
+The blocks used in a composition are related to each other in precise geometry.
+In regular compositions, the angle of the block's base is increased by increments of one full angle in each successive block.
+For example, the 45 degrees family of muqarnas blocks has three blocks with 45, 90, and 135 degrees as shown in figure 2 from left to right.

 Fig. 3.
 Muqarnas blocks interior surface variations

 Each block can have different interior surface configuration without affecting the basic geometry of the block.
-The program that describes the blocks allows one to obtain all interior surface variations by changing one variable.
+The FormWriter program that generates the blocks allows one to obtain all blocks in a family by defining only one variable, the smallest angle in the family, and to obtain all interior surface variations by changing another variable.
+Fig. 3 shows the different variations of interior surfaces in the 45 degrees family if we change the shape of the middle base of each block in regular increments of 11degrees 15 seconds (45/4).

 Fig. 4.
 Muqarnas dome

-The blocks of each family of muqarnas blocks will fit with each other to compltely enclose space.
+The members of each family of muqarnas blocks will fit with each other to completely enclose space, usually in a dome-like structure.
 The smaller blocks are at the top of the dome.
-In each sucessive layer, the angle of the blocks is increased.
-Model of the 30 dgrees family dome is shown here.
+In each successive layer, the angle of the blocks is increased.
+Model of the 30 degrees family dome is shown in fig. 4.

-A program was written in FormWriter to produce all possible families of muqarnas blocks by changing only one variable, the smallest angle in the family.
+The above program will produce all possible families of muqarnas blocks simply by entring the value of the smallest angle in the family.

 The blocks are also composed with each other according to rules that changed from region to region.
-In part two I show examples from Turkey and Armenia.
+In part two I show 2 related examples from Turkey and Armenia.

 sakkal_icon